andrew/ultimate-awesome/README.md

 - [awesome-entrepreneur](https://github.com/SunitRoy2703/awesome-entrepreneur) - A curated list of awesome entrepreneurial podcast and learning resources🚀.
 - [awesome-mantine](https://github.com/xiaohanyu/awesome-mantine) - A curated list of mantine docs, libs and resources.
 - [awesome-processing](https://github.com/zakarialaoui10/awesome-processing) - Processing is a flexible software sketchbook and a language for learning how to code.
 Since 2001, Processing has promoted software literacy within the visual arts and visual literacy within technology.
 There are tens of thousands of students, artists, designers, researchers, and hobbyists who use Processing for learning and prototyping.
+- [fucking-awesome-unity](https://github.com/Correia-jpv/fucking-awesome-unity) - A curated list of awesome Unity assets, resources, and more.
+With repository stars⭐ and forks🍴.
 - [100-AI-Machine-learning-Deep-learning-Computer-vision-NLP](https://github.com/darkdevil3610/100-AI-Machine-learning-Deep-learning-Computer-vision-NLP) - 100+  AI Machine learning Deep learning Computer vision NLP Projects with code.
 - [awesome-point-cloud-deep-learning](https://github.com/dashidhy/awesome-point-cloud-deep-learning) - Paper list of deep learning on point clouds.
 - [awesome-clubhouse](https://github.com/ehsanghaffar/awesome-clubhouse) - Clubhouse is a new type of social network based on voice—where people around the world come together to talk, listen and learn from each other in real-time.